 Edward B. Rasmuson*

 Community service has always been important to the Rasmuson family.
 In September of 1993, Mr. Rasmuson received the Distinguished Scout Award, the second ever given in Alaska.
 This award recognized Eagle Scouts who, after 25 years, have distinguished themselves in their life’s work and have shared their talents with the community.
-He has continued his active involvement by serving as treasurer and then president of the Boy Scouts of America, Western Council.
-Mr. Rasmuson is past president of the Alaska Bankers Association.
-He is the Honorary Consul of Sweden for the State of Alaska.
+He continued his active involvement by serving as treasurer and then president of the Boy Scouts of America, Western Council.
+Mr. Rasmuson was past president of the Alaska Bankers Association.
+He was the Honorary Consul of Sweden for the State of Alaska.

 Mr. Rasmuson was also a strong supporter of education.
 He served on the Sheldon Jackson Board of Trustees for seven years; the University of Alaska Board of Regents for 14 years, and as trustee for Alaska Pacific University.
 He was the only individual to serve on all three university boards.

 Other memberships included the Anchorage Museum Foundation Board, Elks Club, Pioneers of Alaska, Explorer’s Club, and the Bohemian Club.
 He served as a board member of the CIRI Foundation and was a past president of United Way (1977) and Downtown Rotary (1992-93).

 From 2001 to 2004, Mr. Rasmuson served as a commissioner on the federal Commission on Ocean Policy.
 He was a former member of the North Pacific Fishery Management Council.
 He was also a recipient of “Alaskan of the Year” award.

 In his spare time, Mr. Rasmuson was an airplane pilot, hunter, downhill skier, snowmachiner and fisherman.
 Mr. Rasmuson and his wife of 52 years, Cathy, had four children and eight grandchildren.